ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 [//]: # (Editor note: use Dx.x for Domains)

-**D1.1** The RPP domain object data model MUST include, at a minimum the attributes defined in RFC5731: the fully qualified domain name, repository object identifier, object status, the current sponsoring client identifier, creating registrar client ID, creation timestamp, last update client ID, last update timestamp, expiration timestamp, last transfer timestamp, name servers, subordinate hosts, the registrant, and other associated contacts.
+**D1.1** The RPP domain object data model MUST include, at a minimum, the attributes defined in RFC5731: the fully qualified domain name, repository object identifier, object status, the current sponsoring client identifier, creating registrar client ID, creation timestamp, last update client ID, last update timestamp, expiration timestamp, last transfer timestamp, name servers, subordinate hosts, the registrant, and other associated contacts.

 **D1.2** RPP MUST only accept valid domain names, which MUST be valid FQDNs.

 **D1.3** RPP MUST support internationalized domain names (IDN) and accept A-labels and U-labels, also know as IDNA2008 and defined in [@!RFC5890].

-**D1.4** RPP MUST treat domain names case-insensitively in requests and responses by both clients and servers.
+**D1.4** RPP MUST apply the rules of Label Equivalence as defined in Section 2.3.2.4 of [@!RFC5890] when processing domain names in requests and responses by both clients and servers.

 **D1.5** The RPP domain object data model MUST allow for the association of zero, one or more host objects to serve as name servers for the domain.

-**D1.6** RPP MUST support domains that have linkage to registrant, administrative, technical, and (optionally) billing contacts.
+**D1.6** RPP MUST support domains that have linkage to at minimum registrant, administrative, technical, and billing contacts.
 In thin registries, only identifiers MAY be stored; in thick registries, contact data MAY be included per (privacy) policy.
+The list of contact link types MUST be extensible.

 **D1.7** RPP domain objects MUST support EPP password-based Authorisation Information (authInfo) for transfer operations (see R8.5).